quantiota/AI-Agent-Host/notebooks/market-data/coinbase/README.md

 2. Update the jupyter extension to the pre-release version and then click on the reload button.

 3. To establish a remote JupyterHub connection from code-server, refer to this [Tutorial](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server) for guidance.
-Use the provided URL:
+Create an [API token](https://jupyterhub.readthedocs.io/en/stable/howto/rest.html#create-an-api-token) and use the provided URL:

 ```
 https://<your-hub-url>/user/<your-hub-user-name>/?token=<your-token>